fhinkel/dessa/readme.md

 ## Getting Started

-To get started with the development of Dessa, you will need Python 3.10 or later.
+To get started with the development of Dessa, you will need Python 3.10 or later and `uv`.

 1.  **Clone the repository:**
     ```sh